MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-retail-footfall-detection.md

     - A service principal for accessing Azure resources, including the service principal ID, key, and tenant DNS.
     - The subscription ID for your Azure subscription.
-    - A service principal for accessing Azure Stack resources, including the service principal ID, key, and tenant DNS.
+    - A service principal for accessing Azure Stack Hub resources, including the service principal ID, key, and tenant DNS.
-    - The subscription ID for your Azure Stack subscription.
+    - The subscription ID for your Azure Stack Hub subscription.
     - Your Azure Cognitive Services Face API key and resource endpoint URL.

 1. Run the Porter credential generation process and follow the prompts: